 If a declaration of non-conformance is made then this will be advised to all Market Participants before the end of next day.
 The notice should include the following details:

-- (a) identity of the scheduled generating unit, semi scheduled generating unit, scheduled load or scheduled network service; - (b) trading intervals affected; - (c) magnitude of non-conformance (the difference between the actual generation and the Dispatch Target); and - (d) the reason for the non-conformance.
+- (a) identity of the scheduled generating unit, semi scheduled generating unit, scheduled load or scheduled network service; - (b) trading intervals affected; and - (c) magnitude of non-conformance (the difference between the actual generation and the Dispatch Target).